Find Trade Colleges

 • Signal Fitter

 There were about 22,300 jobs for Rail Car Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Rail Car Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+The BLS estimates 2,300 yearly job openings in this field.

 undefined